 MDC Bass Managment Areas- If you like to float and fish, this site links to maps of different rivers in the state and what stretches are being managed for what types of bass.
 Click here to go directly to the James River map.

 Conservation Area Atlas - Contains ways of searching for conservation areas by county, region, or name.
 Or if you like you may go directly to these Conservation Areas on the James River: Joe Creighton Access, Lake Springfield Access, Delaware Town Acess, Shelvin Rock Access, Hooten Town Access, Kerr Access, Ralph Cox Memorial Access.

 Ozark Greenways Trails- Visit this page where you will find the information on the James River Water Trail which is a 6 mile float from Creighton Acess to Springfield Lake.
-Or just click on the Water Trail link to go directly to the map and other information.

 A Paddler’s Guide to Missouri – This inexpensive book featuring the wonderful floatable rivers in Missouri can be purchased from this Missouri Department of Conservation NatureShop website.
 There is a digitial version of the text portion of the book as well as added coordinate information that can be viewed on Google Earth or Google Maps available here.
 This is available as a part of a project by KayakSwarm with permission from Missouri Department of Conservation.

 Hike Bike and More! - Check out our links….but when you are done GET OUTSIDE!